nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

+---
+page_title: "TODO"
+layout: "enterprise2"
+sidebar_current: "recommended"
+---

-# Part 1: Best Practices for Provisioning with Terraform Enterprise
+# Part 1: Recommended Practices for Provisioning Infrastructure

 Terraform's purpose is to provide one workflow to provision any infrastructure.
 In this section, we'll show you our recommended practices for organizing Terraform usage across a large organization.
 This is the set of practices that we call "collaborative infrastructure as code."